Richcholo/tramatch/README.md

 TraMatch is a web- and mobile-friendly travel itinerary recommender for Filipino local travelers.
 It uses a user’s travel profile and swipe decisions to identify destinations that fit their interests, budget, group size, and trip duration.

-This repository currently covers the work completed through various chunks.
+This repository contains the current TraMatch application through the core product, admin, PWA, and frontend polish phases.
+Deployment is intentionally being held until final QA and visual refinement are complete.

 ## Current product flow